MannLabs/alphatims/README.md

 ### DDA

-A ddaPASEF dataset (803 Mb) is available for [download here](https://datashare.biochem.mpg.de/s/s7zuTMilCOkYb2K/download).
+A ddaPASEF dataset is available for [download from the release page](https://github.com/MannLabs/alphatims/releases/download/0.1.210317/20201207_tims03_Evo03_PS_SA_HeLa_200ng_EvoSep_prot_DDA_21min_8cm_S1-C10_1_22476.d.zip).
 Each topN acquisition cycle consisted of 10 PASEF MS/MS scans, and the accumulation and ramp times were set to 100 ms. Single-charged precursors were excluded using a polygon filter in the m/z-ion mobility plane.
 Furthermore, all precursors, which reached the target value of 20000, were excluded for 0.4 min from the acquisition.
 Precursors were isolated with a quadrupole window of 2 Th for m/z <700 and 3 Th for m/z >700.

 ### DIA

-The same sample was also acquired with diaPASEF (1.96 Gb) and is also available for [download here](https://datashare.biochem.mpg.de/s/jHph7AmaKivDSZJ/download).
+The same sample was also acquired with diaPASEF and is also available for [Download from the release page](https://github.com/MannLabs/alphatims/releases/download/0.1.210317/20201207_tims03_Evo03_PS_SA_HeLa_200ng_EvoSep_prot_high_speed_21min_8cm_S1-C8_1_22474.d.zip).
 The "high-speed" method (mass range: m/z 400 to 1000, 1/K0: 0.6 – 1.6 Vs cm- 2, diaPASEF windows: 8 x 25 Th) was used, as described in [Meier et al](https://www.nature.com/articles/s41592-020-00998-0).

 ---
 ## Usage